lociero/League-of-Legends-Accounts-Creator/README.md

 ### TODO

-1. Custom export settings.
-2. Numbers in username gen.
-3. Tests coverage.
+1. Tests coverage.
-4. If you need something, feel free to contact me.
+2. If you need something, feel free to contact me.

 ### Contacts